School of Geography, Geology and the Environment

 Everyone is invited, so please join us!

-Professor John Smellie, Honorary Professor of Volcanology, University of Leicester
+Professor John Smellie, School of Geography, Geology and The Environment, University of Leicester

 Professor John Smellie is volcanologist working on glaciovolcanism (eruptions beneath ice sheets) and palaeo-ice sheet reconstruction.
 Prior to moving to Leicester University John spent 35 years working for the British Antarctic Survey principally as Senior Volcanologist and Leader of many projects.
 He has worked mainly on volcanic and associated glacial sedimentary rocks right across Antarctica from the sub-Antarctic active volcanic South Sandwich Islands through the Antarctic Peninsula and West Antarctica to East Antarctica.
 A prolific author with > 200 publications (including the first textbook on glaciovolcanism) and editor or co-editor of 13 scientific volumes, he has successfully completed 26 field seasons in Antarctica including as Chief Scientist on two Antarctic cruises and 10 in Iceland.